Safeguarding Policyholders Personal Information

 We are part of the Veterans' Affairs portfolio which includes the Department of Veterans' Affairs, the Australian War Memorial, the Office of Australian War Graves and the Veterans' Review Board.
 We are responsible to the Minister for Veterans' Affairs.
 Our General Manager is responsible for how we operate.

-By completing our insurance application form or by renewing your insurance policy with us, you consent to us using and disclosing your information.
+By completing our insurance application form or by renewing your insurance policy with us, you consent to us using and disclosing your information as outlined below.

 - assessing your application for new insurance, changing some of the information during the term of your current insurance policy, or for renewing your insurance policy;